Zola Jesus: 2013–present: Taiga and Okovi

 In August 2013, Versions, a set of neo-classical reworkings of previous tracks from Zola Jesus releases, in a collaboration with producer JG Thirlwell, was released through Sacred Bones.

 After having resided in Los Angeles for a period, Danilova found living in a large city was negatively impacting her ability to concentrate, and relocated to Vermont, followed by her native Wisconsin, before settling in Washington to begin completing her new record.
 On June 18, 2014, she announced the release of her fourth studio album, Taiga.
 This album, released by Mute Records, features a more prominent pop influence than her previous releases, with Danilova drawing inspiration from popular vocalists such as Mariah Carey and Barbra Streisand.
 "I was a child of the Nineties," she commented.
 "I grew up on Britney Spears, the Spice Girls, and I was listening to a lot of vocal music.
 You know, divas — Mariah Carey, Aaliyah, Barbra Streisand — strong female vocals.
 [On this record] I wanted to be really confident in my voice, which is usually very intense."

 In 2017, Danilova relocated to her hometown of Merrill, Wisconsin, and built a home on her family's property.
 In September 2017, she returned to Sacred Bones to release her fifth studio album, Okovi, which she wrote after a protracted bout of depression.
 Prior to composing the album, Danilova said she spent time "watching movies, reading books, then I moved back to Wisconsin, started building my house, but mostly I was just trying to give myself time to live, because you write an album, then you tour and you forget you are a human being, you become a gipsy in a way, so it has been important to me to give myself more time to live outside of the music."
 The album marked her first to feature guitar instrumentation.

 In May 2020, Danilova announced the release of her first live album, Live at Roadburn 2018, which features 12 live tracks from the 2018 Roadburn Festival in the Netherlands.
 It was initially made available via Bandcamp, and scheduled for a CD and double-LP release in June 2020.

 In 2021, Danilova was reported to be appearing on the podcast Storybound.

 Artistry

 Influences

 Danilova has stated that she has been influenced by a number of singers and bands, including Ian Curtis, Lydia Lunch, Diamanda Galás, Throbbing Gristle, Swans, Bauhaus and Cristina.
 On her fourth album, Taiga, she mentioned mainstream pop artists such as Mariah Carey and Barbra Streisand as being influences on her vocal performance.

 Vocals and musical style

 Her style has been described variously as "commanded by ominous lyrics and a sultry Goth delivery," According to the NME, Zola Jesus "wails like Kate Bush" on a music sometimes evoking Joy Division.
 Q magazine noted her for her "haunting vocals and swirling, electronic atmospherics... located midway between Florence Welch and Siouxsie and the Banshees."
-She has also been compared to Lisa Gerrard of Dead Can Dance and Elizabeth Fraser of the Cocteau Twins.
+She has also been compared to Nico, Lisa Gerrard of Dead Can Dance and Elizabeth Fraser of the Cocteau Twins.